Elected Board Members

 Julie began rowing when her second son began HS rowing as a freshman at FHE.
 Rowing has since become the 3rd most important thing in her life, right behind God and family.
 She has always loved the water, growing up in Empire and having a father who was an avid fisherman and charter boat captain.
 Currently, Julie coaches while competing on the Masters' team; continually honing her skills behind the oar.

 Julie holds degrees from NMC, Hope College and GVSU.
-She is an elementary teacher as well as IT Support in her building.
+She has spent over 25 years in education and is currently the Lead GED Teacher for Youth Build @ Bethany Christian Services.
+She also sits on the board of Froebel USA and is a guest lecturer on the topic of design education.
 People seem to like her because she is polite and rarely late.
 She likes to eat ice cream and really enjoys a nice pair of slacks.

 Steve, although born in Nebraska, was fortunate enough to get to grow up in Texas.
 He has also lived in Minnesota, Iowa, Wisconsin, and Louisiana, before moving from New Orleans to Grand Rapids in 1987 “for the nightlife” (not really).
 He is a physician with a private practice in the field of Age Management Medicine, Clinical Lipidology, and Hormone Replacement.
 In addition to having had a long career in Family Medicine, he has also practiced Hyperbaric & Undersea Medicine.
 Certified as a Divemaster, he loves SCUBA diving, as well as sailing, and it is rumored that he even keeps a motorboat around somewhere.
 He has also previously been a member of the US Coast Guard Auxiliary.
 He took a Learn to Row class in 2013, and greatly enjoys rowing in doubles, quads, fours, and eights, as well as in RiverDancer, his vintage single scull.
 His charming wife Bonnie, lovely daughter Courtney, and supportive son, Peter, have learned to put up with his rowing habit.